 This tab shows some basic information about the document.
 The person who created the document in the source application may have set the title, subject, author, and keywords.
-Click Custom, and the pop-up Custom Properties dialog box shows some document information (such as comments and the company name).
 You can easily edit the document information within the PDF document, a useful way for searching and indexing files.

-You can also customize document properties by clicking Custom.
+You can add custom document properties (such as comments and the company name) by clicking Custom.
 In the pop-up Custom Properties dialog box, input the property name and the value, and then click Add to add a custom property.
 To change the value of a property, select it and update the value, and then click Change.
 To change the name of a custom property, you need to delete the property and create a new custom property.
 To delete a property, select it and click Delete.